 Peruse gorgeous textiles and furniture from angela adams or pick up a highly coveted Sea Bag.
 Find something sparkly at jewelers like D. Cole or Arcana.
 Pick up a surprise for your pooch at Fish & Bone or find the newest kitchen gadget at LeRoux Kitchen.
 There are many clothing boutiques and unique toy stores, so you are sure to find the perfect gift for everyone on your list.

 All shops require masks throughout the state so everyone can shop safely.

 Check with local restaurants for indoor and outdoor dining options and curbside pickup.
 Luckily, Portland has extended outdoor dining.
 Check our Portland Food Map for the latest on the city’s restaurants.

 Consider making your visit a longer one with a stay at a local hotel, motel, B&B or other property.
 You can enjoy a mini holiday vacation while picking out gifts.
-Check our Travel With Care page for important information about traveling to Maine during the pandemic.
+Check our Travel Protocols page for important information about traveling to Maine during the pandemic.

 From Ellsworth: 27 Miles

 From Lewiston/Auburn: 107 Miles

 From Lewiston/Auburn: 36 Miles